-Public Information: Public information (also called "directory" information) consists of your student name, student ID number, address, e-mail address, telephone number, dates of attendance, class, full-time or part-time status, photographs taken and maintained by the university, previous institutions attended, major/ minor field of study, degrees and dates conferred, past and present participation in officially recognized sports and activities, physical factors of athletes, and date and place of birth.
+Public Information: Public information (also called "directory" information) consists of your name, address, e-mail address, phone number, dates of attendance, class standing, full-time or part-time enrollment status, previous institutions attended, major/ minor field of study, degrees and awards.
 Records of arrests and/or convictions are public records and thus not subject to university policy.
-Note: If you wish to restrict the release of your directory information, you must do so by notifying the Graduate Schools Registrar.
+Note: If you wish to restrict the release of your directory information, you must do so by notifying the Graduate Schools Registrar (Law Grad 113E).

-Release in Emergencies: The confidentiality of all records may be broken in an emergency if deemed necessary by the severity of the emergency, the usefulness of the records, and the extent to which time is critical.
+B. Release in Emergencies: The confidentiality of all records may be broken in an emergency if deemed necessary by the severity of the emergency, the usefulness of the records, and the extent to which time is critical.

-- B. Release to You: Your records are available to you with the following exceptions: confidential letters of recommendation submitted prior to 1975; records of your parents' financial status; records related to your student employment that are subject to other laws and are administered by the Human Resources office; medical and psychological records (which will be released only to a healthcare professional designated by you) and, if you signed a voluntary waiver of access, letters of recommendation related to admission, candidacy for awards, and candidacy for employment-these records may be used only for the purpose originally intended.
+- C. Release to You: Your records are available to you with the following exceptions: confidential letters of recommendation submitted prior to 1975; records of your parents' financial status; records related to your student employment that are subject to other laws and are administered by the Human Resources office; medical and psychological records (which will be released only to a healthcare professional designated by you) and, if you signed a voluntary waiver of access, letters of recommendation related to admission, candidacy for awards, and candidacy for employment-these records may be used only for the purpose originally intended.
 You may see any of your available records within 45 days after submitting a written request to the Registration & Records office, either in person or by mail.
-You will receive an interpretation of the record upon request, at or after the time that access is granted. - C. Release to Hamline Faculty and Staff: Your records are available to members of the faculty and staff (school officials) who have a legitimate need for them, as determined by the administrator of the office responsible for maintenance of the record. - D. Release to Others: Except as specified below, your records will be released only upon completion of a consent form or letter you have signed.
+You will receive an interpretation of the record upon request, at or after the time that access is granted. - D. Release to Hamline Faculty and Staff: Your records are available to members of the faculty and staff (school officials) who have a legitimate need for them, as determined by the administrator of the office responsible for maintenance of the record. - E. Release to Others: Except as specified below, your records will be released only upon completion of a consent form or letter you have signed.
 Any such release will include a notice that further release by the recipient is prohibited by law.
 A record of the release will be maintained.
-Records about you will be released without your consent to your parents if you are a dependent as defined by the Internal Revenue Service; to federal officers as prescribed by law; as required by state law; to agencies or individuals conducting educational research (provided that the administrator of the records is satisfied concerning the legitimacy of the research effort and the confidentiality to be maintained by the researcher); to agencies responsible for accreditation of the institution or its programs; in response to a lawful subpoena, after making reasonable attempts to provide prior notification and opportunity for objection by you; and to institutional security officers when necessary for a criminal investigation. - E. Retention of Records: Hamline University reserves the right to maintain only those records it considers useful and to set retention schedules for various categories of those records.
-However, the administrator responsible for each category of records will ensure that a record being challenged is not destroyed prior to resolution of the dispute. - Transcripts and other documents submitted from other institutions or agencies are the property of Hamline University and will not be reissued to applicants, students, alumni, or any other party.
+Records about you will be released without your consent to your parents if you are a dependent as defined by the Internal Revenue Service; to federal officers as prescribed by law; as required by state law; to agencies or individuals conducting educational research (provided that the administrator of the records is satisfied concerning the legitimacy of the research effort and the confidentiality to be maintained by the researcher); to agencies responsible for accreditation of the institution or its programs; in response to a lawful subpoena, after making reasonable attempts to provide prior notification and opportunity for objection by you; and to institutional security officers when necessary for a criminal investigation. - F. Retention of Records: Hamline University reserves the right to maintain only those records it considers useful and to set retention schedules for various categories of those records.
+However, the administrator responsible for each category of records will ensure that a record being challenged is not destroyed prior to resolution of the dispute.

+Transcripts and other documents submitted from other institutions or agencies are the property of Hamline University and will not be reissued to applicants, students, alumni, or any other party.